bndtools/bnd/docs/_plugins/maven.md

 For finding archives, both URLs are used.
 For releasing, only the first or the `stagingUrl` is used.

 The `index` file specifies a view on the remote repository, it _scopes_ it.
 Since we use the bnd repositories to resolve against, it is impossible to resolve against the world.
 The index file falls under source control, it is stored in the source control management system.
 This guarantees that at any time the project is checked out it has the same views on its repository.
 This is paramount to prevent build breackages due to changes in repositories.
+The index file supports two formats:

+- a) text file with one GAV per line or
+- b) Maven _pom.xml_ content (note that not the full maven pom.xml features are supported.
+Mainly the `<dependency>` entries are relevant.

+Note on auto-detection of index format: If bnd detects xml it assumes `pom.xml`, otherwise the text-file format is assumed.

 Alternative, the GAV's can be specified in the file where the repository is defined with the  `source` configuration property.
 This is a string separated by either whitespace, commas, semicolons, or any combination thereof.